 >>>> STAND OUT: Explore the best material to tie dye | Custome the best T-shirt

-5. What materials do you need in how to sew t-shirt material?
+5. What materials do you need to sew t-shirt fabrics?

 - ✅Double brushed polyester